hashicorp/terraform-provider-tfe/website/docs/d/workspace_outputs.html.markdown

 The following attributes are exported:

-* `values` - A dynamic value that can call any state outputs key and retrieve its value.
+* `values` - The current output values for the specified workspace.